MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - If you are in the middle of defining and configuring the labels that you want to use, we recommend that you complete this process by using the Azure portal, and then migrate the labels.
 This strategy avoids duplicating labels during the migration process, that will then need to be edited in the Security & Compliance Center.

-- All the configuration of a label is migrated, except for conditions and protection settings that use [HYOK protection](configure-adrms-restrictions.md).
-Policies, including policy settings and who has access to them (scoped policies) are not migrated.
-For the changes that are not migrated, you will need to configure the relevant options in the Security & Compliance Center after the labels are migrated.
+- Policies, including policy settings and who has access to them (scoped policies) are not migrated.
+For these changes that are not migrated, you will need to configure the relevant options in the Security & Compliance Center after the labels are migrated.

     For a more consistent user experience, we recommend you publish the same labels in the same scopes in the Security & Compliance Center.

+- Not all settings from a label's configuration is migrated.
+For those settings, see the table in the [Label configuration migration details](#label-configuration-migration-details) section to help you understand the impact of these settings post migration and our recommendation of whether to publish the migrated label.

 - Protection templates:

     - Templates that use a cloud-based key and that are part of a label configuration are also migrated with the label.
 Other protection templates are not migrated.

-    - If you migrate a label that is configured for HYOK protection, the label is migrated without the protection settings.

     - After a label with cloud-based protection settings has been migrated, the resulting scope of the protection template is the scoped that is defined in the Azure portal (or by using the ADDRM PowerShell module) and the scope that is defined in the Security & Compliance Center.